MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 Configure the search index fields to return the most relevant set of documents.
 The decision depends on the capabilities that the search index technology and workload requirements support.

 - **Filter, search, sort options**.
 Consider these options because they're directly related to use cases for augmentation.
 For example, _filterable_ determines true or false against a value provided in the query and returns relevant documents.
 For _searchability_, the attribute indicates whether the search query can reference the field.
 For instance, you might check if a text field contains specific text or if it's mathematically related to another vector.
-Optionally a relative weight can be assigned to that field as part of the search query.
-Result sets can also be _sortable_, where the result is listed by relevance.
+You can optionally assign a relative weight to that field as part of the search query.
+You can also make result sets _sortable_, which lists the results by relevance.

   > ![Consider the tradeoff associated with adding index field capabilities.](../_images/trade-off.svg) **Tradeoff**.
 Enabling capabilities to index fields increases space requirements, affecting costs.
 Only add capabilities that you intend to use.